We are established internationally as a centre of excellence for research in the fields of personal life, relationships, and everyday life.

 - Self and Society.

 - Reproduction and New Medical Technologies.

 We also teach undergraduate and postgraduate methods courses, including a master's course on Creative Methods.
 We also provide training in research methods for postgraduate students and staff.

-We are committed to engaging with policy makers, practitioners, professionals and community groups to disseminate our research findings and to develop practical responses to them.
-Examples of recent engagement include:
+We are committed to engaging with policymakers, practitioners, professionals and community groups our research findings and to develop practical responses to them, such as:

 - Sharing the experiences of families with donor-conceived children directly with people in a similar situation via leaflets and videos.